Skip to content

 How It Works (Step by Step)

-It’s worth repeating: the fastest approvals happen when attorneys provide documentation promptly.
-If your attorney is responsive and the case file is organized, the timeline often moves much quicker.
+It’s worth repeating that the fastest approvals happen when attorneys provide documentation promptly.
+If your attorney is responsive and the case file is organized, the process usually moves much more quickly.

 Why People Use Pre-Settlement Funding After an Injury